doableware/djongo/docs/docs/get-started.md

 Refer to [Integrating Django with MongoDB](/djongo/integrating-django-with-mongodb/) for the detailed reference.

-## Use the Admin app to add documents
+## Use the Django Admin to add documents

 Let’s say you want to create a blogging platform using Django with MongoDB as your backend.
 In your Blog `app/models.py` file define the `Blog` model: